ICANN Investment Policy | Adopted November 2007 | Updated July 2009 | Updated September 2011 | Updated April 2014 | Updated March 2016

 - Margin Transactions

-In certain circumstances, institutional mutual fund or commingled fund investments may engage in transactions that include prohibited assets for the purpose of hedging operations to minimize transaction costs, rebalancing and replicating the benchmark
+In certain circumstances, institutional mutual fund, collective trusts or commingled fund investments may engage in transactions that include prohibited transactions for the purpose of hedging operations to minimize transaction costs, rebalancing and replicating the benchmark.

 In the event that institutional mutual funds or commingled funds hold prohibited assets defined above, the Investment Management Company and CFO will monitor the holdings and take the appropriate action to reduce exposures consistent with ICANN's moderately low risk profile.